apache/paimon/docs/content/maintenance/read-performance.md

 ### Append Only Table

-Small files can slow reading and affect DFS stability.
-By default, when there are more than 'compaction.max.file-num' (default 50) small files in a single bucket, a compaction is triggered.
-However, when there are multiple buckets, many small files will be generated.
+Small files will slow down reading performance and affect the stability of DFS.
+By default, when there are more than 'compaction.max.file-num' (default 50) small files in a single bucket, a compaction task will be triggered to compact them.
+Furthermore, if there are multiple buckets, many small files will be generated.

 You can use full-compaction to reduce small files.
 Full-compaction will eliminate most small files.